garylirocks/quickrefs/azure-devops.markdown

         ...
 ```

-- An environment is created automatically if it does not exist, you can create one manually and add approvals and checks to it;
+- *#1* By default, a job is independent from other jobs.
+They could run in any order or in parallel, use `dependsOn` to make sure the correct execution order.
-- Jobs in a stage can run in any order or in parallel, use `dependsOn` to make them run in correct order
+- *#2* An environment is created automatically if it does not exist, you can create one manually and add approvals and checks to it.
-- Useful stage conditions:
+- Example stage conditions:

   ```yaml
   dependsOn:    # depends on 2 stages